How Does it Work?

 Each week you will receive 7-12 different varieties of vegetables.
 You will experience a variety of vegetables that changes with the seasons.
 From early spring with wide variety of greens, scallions, and radishes, through the peak of the summer with rich flavored tomatoes, freshly picked sweet corn, and green beans, and into the cool days of fall with hearty root vegetables like potatoes, sweet potatoes, winter squash, beets, and parsnips.

 In addition to our weekly CSA vegetable share Roxbury Farm also offers our members the option to buy a fruit share by subscription only.
 The fruit provided in the share is all grown in Columbia County orchards but it is not organic.
-The share includes 2-4 lbs of pre-bagged fruit per week, ranging from sweet cherries, Concord grapes, and plums, to peaches, pears and a large variety of apples.
-We deliver fruit for 22 weeks beginning in July.
+The share includes 2-4 lbs of pre-bagged fruit per week, ranging from sweet cherries, to plums, peaches, pears and a large variety of apples.
+We deliver fruit for 18 weeks beginning in July.

 Chicken: Mike and Michele, who have worked on the farm for a number of years, have started their own meat chicken business on the farm.
 The birds are raised on pasture and fed organic grain.
 Look for notices in the newsletter and on the website for when chickens are available for ordering.